gwu-data-mining-finalproject/Final-Project-GroupX/Code/README.md

 This operation will reduce the data loaded into RAM, using the specified cutoff value as the minimum required number of ratings for a movie to stay in the dataset.
+The responsible for this operation is located [here](preprocessing/downsample.py).

 #### Reduce Users

 This operation will reduce the data loaded into RAM, using the specified cutoff value as the minimum required number of ratings for a user to stay in the dataset.
+The responsible for this operation is located [here](preprocessing/downsample.py).

 #### Reduce SRSWR

-This operation will reduce the dataset by applying SRSOR, using sklearns train_test_split function, and the specified random_seed value, to select .5% of the users from the data in RAM. *NOTE: Despite the text in the GUI saying SRSWR, this operation is in fact performing Simple Random Selection Without Replacement (SRSOR).*
+This operation will reduce the dataset by applying SRSOR, using sklearns train_test_split function, and the specified random_seed value, to select .5% of the users from the data in RAM.
+The responsible for this operation is located [here](preprocessing/downsample.py). *NOTE: Despite the text in the GUI saying SRSWR, this operation is in fact performing Simple Random Selection Without Replacement (SRSOR).*

 #### Save